For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Devote the day to a scenic wonderland of rugged mountains and tranquil waters - inspiration to a host of English poets.Visit Wordsworth’s grave in the small churchyard at Grasmere.Appreciate the scenic beauty of the English Lake District on a relaxing cruise admiring the magnificent views of rugged mountains, secluded bays and wooded islands.
 Then, embark on a nostalgic steam train ride along the banks of the beautiful River Leven.

 Enjoy a morning at leisure before travelling through the Yorkshire Dales to arrive at the charming village of Haworth.
 Visit the Brontë Parsonage Museum, created within the actual home of the Brontë family.
 Learn about the family's literary legacy and what inspired them from the surroundings of their own home.
 Your journey continues to York, one of the oldest cities in England.
 In the evening join a family for a home-hosted meal at the historic Thirsk Hall.
 This grade II* listed three-storey town house was built in 1720 and extended in 1770 by York architect John Carr.

 Enjoy an exploration of one of Britain’s most historic cities, controlled by the Vikings during the 9th and 10th century and now renowned for its exquisite architecture.
 Walk within the town walls with a Local Expert to see the huge York Minster, Britain’s largest medieval cathedral.
 Explore the tangle of quaint, narrow, cobbled streets and see the Shambles.
 There is plenty of time to further explore on you own, perhaps visit the National Railway Museum housing over 300 years of history, or continue wandering the well-preserved city walls?
-In the evening, take the opportunity to mix with the locals over dinner and drinks.

 Your journey comes to an end after breakfast.